Our Service Standards

 If you have other accessibility or practical needs, please let us know.
 We will try to help.

-If You Are Unhappy About The Service We Have Provided
+If You Are Unhappy About The Service You Have Received

 If you are unhappy with the process at anytime, tell the person handling your enquiry.
 If we cannot resolve the dispute informally to the satisfaction of both sides, it will be for one of our managers to make a decision on how to move forward.